tapaswinipsnist/LogisticsRegressionPredictingEmployeeRetention/README.md

 The assignment provides hands‑on experience with data preprocessing, feature engineering, model building, and evaluation.
 By applying logistic regression, the project aims to classify employee attrition and interpret the factors influencing retention.

+Project is completed as art of IIITB course work.
+My contributions included EDA, Feature Engineering and Model evaluation.
 ---

 ## 🎯 Objectives